Human parasites are organisms that live on or in a person and derive nutrients from that person (its host). There are 3 types of parasites:

 Many intestinal parasitic infections are spread through fecal contamination of food or water.
 They are most frequent in areas where sanitation and hygiene are poor.
 Some parasites, such as hookworms, can enter the skin during contact with contaminated dirt or, in the case of schistosomes, with freshwater.
 Others, such as malaria, are transmitted by arthropod vectors.
 Rarely, parasites are transmitted via blood transfusions or shared needles or congenitally from mother to fetus.

-Some parasites are endemic in the US and other developed countries.
+Some parasites are endemic in the United States and other resource-rich countries.
 Examples are the pinworm Enterobius vermicularis, Trichomonas vaginalis, Toxoplasma gondii, and enteric parasites such as Giardia intestinalis (also known as G. duodenalis or G. lamblia) and Cryptosporidium species.

 The characteristics of protozoan and helminthic infections vary in important ways.